How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 Sarrail Ridge Hike Duration

-The round trip total for Rawson Lake and Sarrail Ridge took us about four hours, and we spent over an hour on the ridge enjoying ourselves and taking photos.
-The hike can be done in under three hours (fast pace), with an average of four to five.
+The round-trip total for Rawson Lake and Sarrail Ridge took us about four hours, and we spent over an hour on the ridge enjoying ourselves and taking photos.
+The hike can be done in under three hours (fast pace), with an average of four to five hours.

 How Hard is the Rawson Lake Hike?

-The Rawson Lake hike is easy to moderate and should be appropriate for hikers of all levels.
+The Rawson Lake hike is an easy to moderate trail in Kananaskis and should be appropriate for hikers of all levels.
 There is some elevation gain at around 300m, so you should be prepared to walk uphill for several kilometers.
 There are no technical sections along the trail, and it is in good condition.

 How Hard is Sarrail Ridge?

-This is rated as a difficult hike from many of the Apps, including Alltrails.
-We found it physically challenging for the short ascent up the avalanche gully, but other than that, it is not technical or tough since it’s a short section of the trail.
+Many of the apps, including AllTrails, rate this hike as difficult.
+We found the short ascent up the avalanche gully physically challenging, but other than that, it is not technical or tough since it’s a short section of the trail.

 One small section requires a slight scramble over a few rocks, but nothing more difficult than the uphill battle itself.
-We would agree with the difficult assessment.
-But certainly on the easier side of difficult hikes in Kananaskis.
+We would agree with the difficult assessment, but it is certainly on the easier side of difficult hikes in Kananaskis.

 When Can You Hike Rawson Lake & Sarrail Ridge?

-Rawson Lake makes for a great snowshoe in the winter, as the area takes on a different look.
-Sarrail Ridge is not safe in the winter as there is a high avalanche risk.
-Winter hikers should stop when they reach Rawson Lake and not even attempt to walk around the lake itself as this would be crossing avalanche territory.
+Rawson Lake makes for a great snowshoe destination in the winter, as the area takes on a different look.
+However, Sarrail Ridge is not safe in the winter, as there is a high avalanche risk.
+Winter hikers should stop when they reach Rawson Lake and not even attempt to walk around the lake itself, as this would be crossing avalanche territory.

 Are Dogs and Kids Appropriate on Sarrail Ridge & Rawson Lake?